mrOranger/RxJs/4. Time/README.md

 Up to this time, in which context this operator can be used and is effectively useful?
 If you are implementing a searching box where each time the user writes something making sense makes an HTTP call, you can't make a call for each character of the search string, since it is probably that the user will type something wrong and than deletes the input string to write it again. `debounce` is our solution, because we can use this operator to get strings that are emitted only from 1s from the others, meaning that the user stops typing.

-`throttle` is a sort of filter like `debouce`, the difference is that takes a value and delays its emission using the time value passed as input to the function, then other values that are emitted in the time range between value's emission and observation are ignored.
+`throttle` is a sort of filter like `debounce`, the difference is that takes a value and delays its emission using the time value passed as input to the function, then other values that are emitted in the time range between value's emission and observation are ignored.
 The following figure will probably clarify each doubt:

 <p align="center">
     <img src="../assets/4.
 Time/Throttle.png" alt="Throttle Operator" style="width:100%">